-In looking at the distribution of lung cancer and the potential risk factors, epidemiologists found some important relationships.
-In terms of person, the increases in lung cancer mortality observed in the 1930s through 1950s were far more dramatic among men than among women, though by the 1950s, the mortality rate among women had begun to increase as well.
+In looking at the distribution of disease and the potential risk factors, epidemiologists found some important relationships.

+In terms of "person," the increases in lung cancer mortality observed in the 1930s through 1950s were far more dramatic among men than among women, though by the 1950s the mortality rate among women had begun to increase as well.
 It was noted that cigarette use had increased first in men and later among women.
 There appeared to be a delay of several decades between the increase in cigarette smoking and the increase in lung cancer mortality among both men and women.
 This illustrates that "time" along with "person" and "place" is important in generating hypotheses.

-In terms of place, it was found that the relationship between cigarette smoking and lung cancer mortality was present throughout the United States, but was strongest in those states where cigarette smoking was most common.
-Therefore, changes over time and the distribution of disease using person and place led epidemiologists to the conclusion that there was an association between groups of people who smoked more frequently and the same group's mortality rates due to lung cancer.
+In terms of "place," it was found that the relationship between cigarette smoking and lung cancer mortality was present throughout the United States, but was strongest in those states where cigarette smoking was most common.
+Therefore, changes over time and the distribution of disease using "person" and "place" led epidemiologists to the conclusion that there was an association between groups of people who smoked more frequently and the group's mortality rates due to lung cancer.
 These relationships generated the idea that cigarettes might be a cause of lung cancer.
+Box 2-1 illustrates some other examples of how distributions of disease by "person", "place," and "time" can generate hypotheses about their cause.